 Aamer A. Sarfraz

-Aamer A. Sarfraz is founder and Chief Executive Officer of the Draper Oakwood Companies, which he established together with Tim Draper, one of the world's most successful venture capitalists.
-This includes Draper Oakwood Royalty Capital Ltd which is authorised and regulated by the UK Financial Conduct Authority.
+Aamer A. Sarfraz is founder and Chief Executive Officer of the Draper Oakwood Companies, which he established together with Tim Draper.
+Aamer is Chief Executive Officer of publicly-listed Draper Oakwood Technology Acquisition, Inc. (NASDAQ: DOTAU), and Draper Oakwood Royalty Capital Ltd (authorised and regulated by the FCA).
 Draper Oakwood is part of the Draper Venture Network (www.drapernetwork.com), the leading global collective of venture capital firms.

 Aamer is a serial entrepreneur and investor.
 He is founder of several businesses, including Better Grain (www.bettergrain.co.uk) , which builds sustainable agricultural supply chains worldwide, working with thousands of small-hold farmers to use technology to grow better crops and increase livelihoods.
 He is also founder of Indus Basin Holding (www.indusbasin.com), which invests in Pakistan.